brandonlovejoy/ENF-Health-Reports/README.md

 # Welcome to the ENF Health Reports :chart:

 ---
-This repo contains ENF Health reports published monthly.
-Please visit the archive directory for reports from preious months.
+This repo contains ENF Health Reports published monthly.

+Please visit the archive directory for reports from previous months.